 In short, the Texas Medical Center, the largest medical center in the world and certainly of world-class stature, needs and deserves a world-class library.

 Creating the contemporary library

 Is a physical library still necessary?
-The answer is a resounding YES.
+The answer is YES.
 There is something about a physical space where ideas are shared, and quiet learning takes place that draws people to it.

 Libraries have forever been the core for learning and knowledge, but what’s changed is how libraries function, both as a PLACE to be and as a RESOURCE for accessing accumulated knowledge.
 In today’s world, libraries are dynamic resource centers with open concept space planning that encourage collaboration and sharing of ideas and discoveries.

 Open Lecture Space